elmotec/codemetrics/README.rst

                                            groupby('revision').\
                                            apply(cm.svn.get_diff_stats, chunks=False)

-See `module documentation`_ for more advanced functions.
+See `module documentation`_ for more advanced functions or the `demo notebook`_ where codemetrics is applied to pandas.

 There is also an `example notebook`_ running codemetrics on the pandas code base, and the `example html export`_ of that notebook output (some features are missing like the display of file names when hovering on the circles).

 License